 Storage & transport

-TauroLock™ must be stored at temperatures of 15 °C to 30 °C. Please note that you must not freeze TauroLock™ under any circumstances.
+TauroLock™ must be stored at temperatures between 15 °C and 30 °C. While ampoules can only be used once, vials should be used up within 48 hours.
+Please note that you must not freeze TauroLock™ under any circumstances.

 “Recommendation 34: As an additional strategy to prevent CRBSIs, taurolidine locking should be used because of its favorable safety and cost profile.
 Grade of Recommendation B - Strong consensus (100% agreement).”

 - The use of normal saline is recommended for locking CVADs.
 (A I)

 Randomized controlled trials have shown no difference between saline and heparinized solution.
 Saline is preferable due to the greater handling and the lower risk of side effects compared to heparin, especially in the newborn.

 - Locking with non-antibiotic antibacterial substances (in particular, 2% taurolidine) has been proven effective in pediatric patients in reducing the risk of infection.

 Data on the pediatric cancer population are still limited.
 (BI)